-With reference to reading, the most salient of these students’ strategies was consulting English-French-English dictionaries and using machine translation to translate the recommended readings into French for better understanding.Relying on bilingual dictionaries and on machine translation is likely to keep the students at Freebody and Luke’s (1990) level of code their studies and research work requires them to work as text analystsand may distort the original message.
-It should be noted that theresort to French was found to bea commonstrategyamong the participantsand the Frenchinfluence was evident in some of their written work.
-Given that French is the language that introduced them to the academic world and it is mainly through this language that they have acquired theknowledge they had, the French influence seems inevitable.
-In fact, as argued by Eley and Jennings (2005), the language in which knowledge was acquired and mentally stored is important in the process of writing and, according to Gee (), students use the discourses at their disposal (those in French in this case) in writing and traces of these are evident in the texts that theyproduce
+With reference to reading, the most salient of these students’ strategies was consulting English-French-English dictionaries and using machine translation to translate the recommended readings into French for better understanding.
+In addition to a possibility of distorting the original message, relying on bilingual dictionaries and on machine translation is likely to keep the students at Freebody and Luke’s (1990) level of code breaker while their studies and research work requires them to work as text analysts. earlier.
+Thus, not being able to adopt allfour roles, is likely to have negative consequences for students because, as Papashane and Hlalele (2014) argue, literacy is not just about reading a text for information, but being able to put it to some kind of use.

+It should be noted that resorting to French was a strategy common to most of the students and the influence of this language was evident in some of their written work as explained by Jennifer, a lecturer/supervisor who also happened to be proficient in French:

+I kept on saying [to the students]: “how would you research that and it is purely a description that is not going anywhere ...
+Research is asking a question; the question was either (sic) too broad and I think that is an influence from French because the French are very broad in their understanding of any problem in their writing about everything ...
+You have to read pages and pages the you ask a question what are you trying to say?
+And the student is actually lost at identifying what is being said because they talk about, you know, the background, introduction ... but the basic foundation that is needed to get to a particular point and the argument is lost.
+I think the ability to build an argument in an academic discourse is something that the French speaking Africans that I have come across ... is not very strongly enhanced by their previous academic systems.

-approachresults in Paxton’s(2007) concept ofinterim literacies discussed earlier.
-Jones, Turner and Street (1999) suggest that students draw on these discourses with varying degrees of success and, according to Paxton (2007), these degrees depend on the degree of similarity between the old and new types of practices, among other factors.
-Thus, one way of helping these students would be to help them to use their ‘old discourses’ in acquiring the new ones.ones
+Given that French is the language that introduced the students to the academic world and it is mainly through this language that they had acquired knowledge in their disciplinary field the French influence seems inevitable.
+In fact, as argued by Eley and Jennings (2005), the language in which knowledge was acquired and mentally stored is important in the process of writing. ,In similar vein, Gee (2012), notes that students use the discourses at their disposal (those in French in this case) in writing and traces of these are evident in the texts that they produce.
+The students’ drawing on their primary language(s) and previous discourses contributes to what Paxton terms ‘interim literacies’.
+She suggests that students “make meaning by reworking past discourses, appropriating and adapting new discourses to make them their own” (2007:45).
+Jones, Turner and Street (1999) suggest that students draw on new discourses with varying degrees of success and, according to Paxton (2007), these degrees depend on the degree of similarity between the old and new types of practices, among other factors.
+Thus, one way of helping students would be to help them to use their ‘old discourses’ in acquiring the new ones.
+However, such help can only be offered when lecturers are familiar (at least to some extent) with the students’ old discourses.
+As a starting point, for instance, Jennifer, who understands how the students’ discourses in French affect the acquisition of the new ones could assist these students and help other lecturers/research supervisors to do the same.